 Collaborate with Suppliers

 To create a circular product, it is important to work closely with suppliers to ensure that materials are sourced sustainably and that products can be easily disassembled and recycled.
-Collaborating with suppliers ensures that your product is designed with circularity in mind from the start.
+Collaborating with suppliers ensures that your product is designed with circularity in mind.

 Emphasize Longevity